 While it would have served as a good general introduction to planning APIs, for me, this talk was mainly an introduction to the metadata-heavy and badly named “JSON API” standard.
 Laks held this up as predictable and widely used, with standardization of pagination, common and self-documenting parameters, errors with machine-readable offender ID etc.

 For most applications, Laks recommended cursors over page numbers in pagination since cursors can be session-specific, allowing inferences from context.
 The apparent bloat in “JSON API” can be alleviated with compression.
 When there is lots of data, that data does not have to be in JSON format; your API endpoint may return a light, standard-compliant JSON object that contains a link to a tgz or whatever serves best.

 Laks mentioned GraphQL as an alternative.
 He also discussed OpenAPI, Swagger, and OAuth 2.0, for which there is a Django module.
 The Django REST framework plugin provides documentation autogeneration features.

 On the subject of versioning, Laks talked about two patterns:

-Accept Header versioning (implemented in the Django REST framework plugin as
+- Accept Header versioning (implemented in the Django REST framework